top of page

 Chaplaincy and Pastoral Care

-At Mildmay, our Chaplains provide holistic pastoral, spiritual, and emotional wellbeing care through skilled, compassionate, and person-centred approaches.
-This essential support is readily available to all our patients, their families and carers, and to our dedicated staff, volunteers, and students.
+At Mildmay, our chaplaincy team provides pastoral, spiritual, and emotional support to all patients, families, carers, staff, volunteers, and students.

 Days and times of services